tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 ## Selecting which kernels to register

-We want to add a script to the TF Lite build setup that can determine required kernels based on a model.
+We want to add a script to build configurations that can determine required kernels based on a model.
 We would then only build these kernels.
 For now, we will only support selective registration when building from source.

 Script details still need to be worked out.